gsa-oes/office-of-evaluation-sciences/pages/projects/community-action-deck.md

 <a class="usa-button" href="{{site.baseurl}}/assets/files/Community Action Deck_12202016.pdf">Download the Deck</a>

+Notes:
+- For hyperlinked resources to work, be sure the full link is being pulled into your browser with no spaces
-Printing note: Cards are designed to print on 4 x 6 inch paper.
+- Cards are designed to print on 4 x 6 inch paper.